IanFinlayson/exploring-cs/chapter01.md

 use a computer every day and clearly know what one is.
 However, we will define a **computer** as any device that is capable of running algorithms automatically.
-The earliest computers were created to run a handful of particular algorithms, and couldn\'t do anything else.
+The earliest computers were created to run a handful of particular algorithms, and couldn't do anything else.

-One of the earliest such devices was Pascal\'s calculator, also called a Pascaline.
+One of the earliest such devices was Pascal's calculator, also called a Pascaline.
 This device, created by the French mathematician Blaise Pascal in the mid-1600s, was capable of adding and subtracting numbers.
 It could also do multiplication and division by means of repeated